Economy of ancient Greece: Retail

 While peasants and artisans often sold their wares, there were also retail merchants known as kápêloi (κάπηλοι).
 Grouped into guilds, they sold fish, olive oil, and vegetables.
 Women sold perfume or ribbons.
 Merchants were required to pay a fee for their space in the marketplace.
 They were viewed poorly by the general population, and Aristotle labelled their activities as: "a kind of exchange which is justly censured, for it is unnatural, and a mode by which men gain from one another."

 Parallel to the "professional" merchants were those who sold the surplus of their household products such as vegetables, olive oil, or bread.
 This was the case for many of the small-scale farmers of Attica.
 Among townsfolk, this task often fell to the women.
 For instance, Euripides' mother sold chervil from her garden (cf. Aristophanes, The Acharnians, v.
-477-478).
+477–478).

 Taxation

 Direct taxation was not well-developed in ancient Greece.
 The eisphorá (εἰσφορά) was a tax on the wealth of the very rich, but it was levied only when needed — usually in times of war.
 Large fortunes were also subject to liturgies which was the support of public works.
 Liturgies could consist of, for instance, the maintenance of a trireme, a chorus during a theatre festival, or a gymnasium.
-In some cases, the prestige of the undertaking could attract volunteers (analogous in modern terminology to endowment, sponsorship, or donation).
+In some cases, the prestige of the undertaking attracted volunteers (analogous in modern terminology to endowment, sponsorship, or donation).
 Such was the case for the choragus, who organized and financed choruses for a drama festival.
-In other instances, like the burden of outfitting and commanding a trireme, the liturgy functioned more like a mandatory donation (what we would today call a one-time tax).
+In other instances, like the burden of outfitting and commanding a trireme, the liturgy functioned more like a mandatory donation (what we would today call a one-time tax), with the prestige of such a position and other elites' social pressure reducing noncompliance.
 In some cities, like Miletus and Teos, heavy taxation was imposed on citizens.

 The eisphora was a progressive tax, as it was applied to only the wealthiest.
 The citizens had the ability to reject the taxation, if they believed there was someone else who was wealthier not being taxed.
 The wealthier would have to pay the liturgy.

 On the other hand, indirect taxes were quite important.
 Taxes were levied on houses, slaves, herds and flocks, wines, and hay, among other things.
 The right to collect many of these taxes was often transferred to publicans, or telônai (τελῶναι).
 However, this was not true of all cities.
 Thasos' gold mines and Athens' taxes on business allowed them to eliminate these indirect taxes.
-Dependent groups such as the Penestae of Thessaly and the Helots of Sparta were taxed by the city-states to which they were subject.
+Subjugated groups such as the Penestae of Thessaly and the Helots of Sparta were taxed by the city-states in which they resided.